-and e xisting (i.e. ABC Corporation (Transferor)), a corporation duly organized under the laws of [insert State] with its principal office in [insert city]; the (i.e. XYZ Corporation , [if appropriate add "formerly known as the EFG Corporation"] a corpo its prii (judici ration on concipal of ary) en duly organized and existing under the laws of[insert State] with office in [insert city]; and the United States Of America atter into this Agreement as of [insert the date transfer of the effective under applicable State law]. (a) The p arties agree to the following facts: (1) The judiciary, represented by various contracting officers has entered into certain contracts with the Transferor, namely: [insert contract or purchase order identifications]; [or delete "namely" and insert "as shown in the attached list marked 'Exhibit A' and incorporated in this Agreement by reference."].
+The and e existing (i.e. ABC Corporation (Transferor)), a corporation duly organized under the laws of [insert State] with its principal office in corpo its pri (judic ration on the ration of the ra [insert city]; the(i.e. XYZ Corporation , [if appropriate add "formerly known as the EFG Corporation"] a duly organized and existing under the laws of [insert State] with office in [insert city]; and the United States Of America her into this Agreement as of [insert the date transfer of me effective under applicable State law]. (a) The p parties agree to the following facts: (1) The judiciary, represented by various contracting officers has entered into certain contracts with the Transferor, namely: [insert contract or purchase order identifications]; [or delete "namely" and insert "as shown in the attached list marked 'Exhibit A' and incorporated in this Agreement by reference."].
 The term "the contracts," as used in this Agreement, means the above contracts and purchase orders and all other contracts and purchase orders, including all modifications, made between the judiciary and the Transferor before the effective date of this Agreement (whether or not performance and payment have been completed and releases executed if the judiciary or the Transferor has any remaining rights, duties, or obligations under these contracts and purchase orders).
 Included in the term "the contracts" are also all modifications made under the terms and conditions of these contracts and purchase orders between the judiciary and the Transferee, on or after the effective date of this Agreement.
 (2) As of, 20, the Transferor has transferred to the Transferee all the assets of the Transferor by virtue of a [insert term descriptive of the legal transaction involved] between the Transferor and the Transferee.
 (3) The Transferee has acquired all the assets of the Transferor by virtue of the above transfer.